Jay-singh03/Algonive_Sales_Data_Analysis_And_Forecasting/README.md

 * Total Amount

-# Dashboard of the Retail Sales

 🎯 Purpose of This Project
-# This Power BI dashboard is created to:
+- This Power BI dashboard is created to:
 * Analyze sales patterns
 * Understand customer demographics
 * Compare product category performance